Logo Voyage

 • 2 Amathus (Amathous) (Around 10 km east of Limassol.).
 Ancient royal city.
 Amathus (Q2343313) on Wikidata Amathus on Wikipedia

 • 3 Kourion (13 km west of Limassol).
-Archeological site which includes a well-preserved Greco-Roman theatre and other sites of historic importance, namely The House of Achilles, The Altar of Apollo and spectacular views of the Curium Beach. €4.50.
+Archaeological site that includes a well-preserved Greco-Roman theatre and other sites of historic importance, namely The House of Achilles, The Altar of Apollo and spectacular views of the Curium Beach. €4.50.
 Kourion (Q1785592) on Wikidata Kourion on Wikipedia

 • 4 Kolossi Castle (around 10 km west of Limassol, south-west of Kolossi village).
 Former crusader stronghold €2.50.
 Kolossi Castle (Q1584818) on Wikidata Kolossi_Castle on Wikipedia